tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Demicache

-**Casting Time/Duration**: 10 minutes**/**Special
+**Casting Time/Duration:** 10 minutes**/**Special

-**Market/Component Cost**: 600 gp**/**120 gp
+**Market/Component Cost:** 600 gp**/**120 gp

-**Effect**: You create a small, personal demiplane that can store nonliving items of up to 250 pounds.
+**Effect:** You create a small, personal demiplane that can store nonliving items of up to 250 pounds.
 The demiplane has a portal that is 6 inches in diameter and is always open.
 The portal floats near you or can be affixed to your clothing (like a pocket), and you can retrieve items from the portal as a minor action.
 The portal is visible to others, and it moves with you at your speed.

-**Skill Check**: At the completion of the ritual, make an Arcana skill check.
+**Skill Check:** At the completion of the ritual, make an Arcana skill check.
 The result determines how long the portal stays open.
 If the portal closes before you retrieve the stowed objects, they appear at your feet.

 | Arcana Skill Check Result | Duration |
 | ------------------------- | -------- |